Skip to content

 HTML <div> Tag

-The <div> tag is an empty container that is used to define a division or a section.
-It does not affect the content or layout and is used to group HTML elements to be styled with CSS or manipulated with scripts.
+The <div> tag is a container used to define a division or a section.
+It is a block-level element that does not inherently affect the content, but is primarily used to group HTML elements to be styled with CSS or manipulated with scripts.

 Example of the div tag